unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 supervisorctl status
 ```

-This will print a summary of the applications installed and hosted by Gateway Engine.
+This will print a summary of the applications installed and hosted by GWE.

 ```
 (shell) $ supervisorctl status